Counselling training FAQs

 *If you completed your Level 3 Certificate elsewhere, the course must have included:

-Please note that you must complete your Level 3 Certificate by 31 March to be eligible for the September 2025 intake of our qualifying courses.
+Please note that you must complete your Level 3 Certificate before a set date to be eligible to apply for the September intakes of our qualifying courses.
+Please refer to the course page for that date

 What hours of the day will training run?

-You'll also have a placement one day a week, on either Tuesday, Wednesday, or Friday from 8:30am to 4:30pm.
+You'll also have a placement one day a week on one other weekday from 8:30am to 4:30pm.

 I can attend the weekly sessions in London, but could my placement be nearer?